JayVoigt/JavaMonopoly/documentation/projectProposal.md

 - `Board` contains the game data, with only basic logic implementation.
 - `Controller` provides an interface for user input to be converted into an altered game state.
 It contains the majority of logic for the application, including the code which implements game rules and enforcement.
 - `View` provides an interactive and graphical representation of the current game state.
 It allows the player to perform an action from a set whose restrictions are context-dependent on the game state.

+To provide an example of how a specific action would affect these components, suppose it is the beginning of a new turn, and the current player rolls the dice:

+- The roll dice button, presented as a Swing element from the `View` class, calls a method inside the `Controller` class.
+- The `Controller` queries data about the `Board` and its players.
+- The `Controller` evaluates the player's new position according to the result of the dice roll.
+- The `Board` is updated with new information determined by the `Controller`.
+- The `View` queries data about the `Board`, and updates its visual elements accordingly.

+---
+&nbsp;

+**Synchronization between objects**

+Given that the `Board`, `Controller`, and `View` classes comprise the core of the game, an issue arises regarding how they should interact.

+This is resolved by allowing the view to inherit the controller, enabling any user input to be validated and sent to the controller when appropriate.
+Once a method from the controller is finished executing, the view updates itself by accessing the now-modified contents of the board.
+Effectively, this creates a system where actions only occur when strictly necessary; there is no "main game loop" in the application.

+---
+&nbsp;

+## Technologies needed

+**Data**

+The primary data of the application is stored in a single serializable class, `Board`.
+This class can then be saved to a file to preserve the game state, and can be used by a future instance of the program to resume gameplay.
+Basic file I/O is needed as a result of this functionality.

+Supplementary data is required for the program, such as property costs, names of spaces, and Community Chest/Chance card event data.
+This data is static during the execution of the program, and is not intended to be modified.
+It can be loaded from a file format such as `.csv`, and then loaded into appropriate class attributes.

+File I/O exceptions will need to be handled for both of these operation types.

+---

+Other components of the project utilize `ArrayList` data structures heavily.

 ---
 &nbsp;